Cray-HPE/docs-sat/docs/install.md

 1. Monitor the progress of the CFS session.

-    Set an environment variable to name of the ansible container within the pod for the CFS session:
+    Set an environment variable to name of the Ansible container within the pod for the CFS session:

     ```screen